-The principal actuarial assumptions used were:
+The principal actuarial assumptions used were:Discount rate12,00% (2021: 10,00%)Medical inflation8,40% (2021: 7,60%)

-Discount rate 10,00% (2020: 10.70%)

-Medical inflation 7,60% (2020: 8,00%)
+13. Employee benefit liabilities continued

 Assumed healthcare cost inflation rates have a significant effect on the actuarially determined defined benefit obligation.
 A one percentage point change in assumed healthcare cost inflation rates would have the following effects: